linsyking/Messenger/docs/Introduction.md

 Messenger is a *message-oriented* (2D) game framework for Elm based on **canvas**.
 You are only allowed to render objects in that canvas (currently).

+Messenger is **not** an elm package, it is a framework so some code will be generated in your project.

 ## Games that are made with Messenger

 I suggest you play the game Reweave.
 There are many examples explained with that game.